Akhil-peram/Akhil-peram/README.md

-* Akhil

 i like Artificial intelligence and Neural Networks